 But here is the issue – in our current culture Christian teachers primarily emphasize the second way one flesh is used(one in spirit and mind) and they place little to no emphasis on the most literal meaning of a couple becoming one flesh which is the sexual aspect of it.

 But how can a man become “one flesh” with more than one wife?

-I understand that may be a difficult concept to understand, so if you are a Christian when you get to heaven you might need to ask Jacob – whose sons from his polygynous relationships with 4 different woman are inscribed on the city of God for all eternity (the twelve tribes of Israel).
+I understand that may be a difficult concept to understand but this is all based in the Word of God.
+You may struggle with this concept in this life but if you are a Christian when you get to heaven you can ask Jacob – whose sons from his polygynous relationships with 4 different woman are inscribed on the city of God for all eternity (the twelve tribes of Israel).

 I encourage the reader to look at my series on “Why Polygamy is not unBiblical” to understand this better.